jaiveertalwar/spamr/README.md

-# spamr
-An all-platform spam bot in python.
+Spamr is an all-platform Python spam bot using minimal, simple code.

+**Coming soon:**
+-GUI Version
+-Mac (.dmg) app

+Disclaimer: This is for EDUCATIONAL purposes ONLY.
+Use at your own risk.